A friend recently asked how to find a writing mentor.

 Yeah, I’d like one, too!

 One of my graduate classes was on mentoring, albeit focused on Millennials and spirituality.
-The principles I learned, however, apply to any type of mentoring, for most any age.
+The principles I learned, however, apply to any type of mentoring, for almost any age.

 The reality is those good mentors are hard to find.
 The best-qualified ones don’t usually have time to mentor, whereas the people with time often have less to offer.
 Expertise and availability usually exist in inverse proportion.

 Instead of just waiting for someone to offer to mentor you, here are seven ideas: